Before You Start

 Required Materials

-- 4.0 L engine oil (5W-30 is common for most climates)
+- Engine oil matching your NB manual viscosity/spec (5W-30 is common for many climates)

 - Replacement oil filter

-- New sump plug washer
+- New sump plug crush washer

 Step-by-Step